nostromo-1/robotic-car/README.md

   * Increase (button ´1´ + button '+') or decrease (button '1' + button '-') volume of sound
 * It continuously monitors distance to an obstacle in the front side
 * If an obstacle is near, it will drive around it.
 It signals the obstacle by buzzing and stopping.
 It then turns until no obstacle is found.
-* It monitors battery voltage and shows low battery state by dimming a LED.
-If battery is low, it signals via GPIO, and buzzes as a warning
+* It monitors battery voltage and shows low battery state by turning off a LED.
+If battery is low, it also signals it via GPIO, and buzzes as a warning
 * If a button is pressed, it starts scanning for wiimotes and connects to one
 * If a pi-camera is attached, it can be used to display the image in a web browser (using https://github.com/silvanmelchior/RPi_Cam_Web_Interface)
+* It displays messages in a display
 * Battery: 6 AA rechargeable NiMH for the motor and electronics, a 5V power bank for the raspberry pi.
 I prefer to use separate power supplies, though a single one could be used.

 ## Parts